-Improving Outcomes in Juvenile Drug Court
+Improving Outcomes in Juvenile Justice

-We have partnered with a local juvenile drug court (JDC) to evaluate the individual, family, and JDC system-related factors that contribute to outcomes for offenders in JDC.
+We have partnered with a local juvenile drug court (JDC) to evaluate the individual, family, and system-related factors that contribute to outcomes for juvenile offenders and this project is funded by the local government.
 JDC is a docket within the juvenile court that focuses on juvenile offenders who have problems with alcohol or other drugs.
-Unlike traditional courts, JDC courts maintain close oversight of each case through frequent status hearings with youth and their families, as well as close collaboration with team members from treatment programs, juvenile justice, social services, schools, and law enforcement.
+JDC courts maintain close oversight of each case through frequent status hearings with youth and their families, as well as close collaboration with team members from treatment programs, the justice system, social services, schools, and law enforcement.

 Impulsivity and Risky Behavior among At-risk Adolescents

-We work with a residential boot camp that serves adolescents who have dropped out of school and are not employed.
-Because they have not finished high school and are also not working, these youth are at risk for developing problems with substance abuse, delinquency, and other negative outcomes.
-Our initial work focused on learning about risky behaviors among these youth and relating these behaviors to characteristics like impulsivity and exposure to stressors.
-One of our early findings from this research is that youth in the program report significant difficulties with emotion regulation and impulsivity, so we are now providing a Dialectical Behavior Therapy (DBT) skills training group for youth at the facility.
-DBT is a type of cognitive behavioral therapy that aims to help people better manage their emotions by determining their triggers for negative reactions and teaching them how to cope more effectively.
-We hope that this intervention will help the youth regulate their emotions and behavior better, and ultimately that it will lead to a reduction in risky behavior.
+We work with a military-style residential program that serves adolescents who have dropped out of school and are not employed.
+Because they have not finished high school and are also not working, these youths are at risk for developing problems with substance abuse, delinquency, and other negative outcomes.
+Many of them have already engaged in some of these behaviors.
+Our initial work with this program focused on learning about risky behaviors among these youths and relating these behaviors to characteristics like impulsivity and exposure to stressors.
+One of our early findings was that youths in the program report significant difficulties with emotion regulation and impulsivity, so we provided a Dialectical Behavior Therapy (DBT) skills training group for select groups of youths at the facility for two years.
+We have since discontinued the DBT program, which was supported in part by a Society for a Science of Clinical Psychology Varda Shoham Clinical Science Training Initiative grant and a Proposal Development Grant from USM's Vice President for Research, but we continue to collect self-report data from these youths and to gather information from their program files.

 Associations between Stress and Risky Behavior in College Students